BaiGeiQiShi/MopBenchmark/README.md

 ## 2. Key parameters in the debloating scripts:
 - `PROGNAME`: The program name.
-- `version`: The debloating strategy (3 is Moss, 2 is Moss-s1, 1 is Moss-s2, 0 is Moss-s3).
+- `version`: The debloating strategy (3 is Mop, 2 is Mop-s1, 1 is Mop-s2, 0 is Mop-s3).
 - `debop_samplenum`: The sample number of the second and third stages.
 - `domgad_samplenum`: The sample number of the first stage.
 - `alphas`: Alpha value (weight for attack surface reduction).